-- (a) The Family and Medical Leave Act of 1993 ("FMLA") is the common name for the Federal law providing eligible employees an entitlement of up to twelve weeks to a maximum of four hundred and eighty (480) hours of leave without pay for qualified family or medical reasons during a one-year period.
+(a) The Family and Medical Leave Act of 1993 ("FMLA") is the common name for the Federal law providing eligible employees an entitlement of up to twelve weeks of leave without pay for qualified family or medical reasons during a one-year period.
 This Act entitles the employee to take leave without pay; where University policies permit, employees may use accrued leave with pay during any qualifying family or medical leave.
-The failure to list, define, or specify any particular provision or portion of the FMLA in this Agreement shall in no way constitute a waiver of any of the rights or benefits conferred to the employer or the employee through the FMLA. - (b) Implementation of FMLA Leave Entitlements. - (1) An employee, whether salaried or paid from Other Personal Services (OPS), is entitled to four hundred and eighty (480) hours of FMLA leave within a twelve (12) month period for any qualifying family or medical leave as long as the employee has completed one year of service with UCF and has worked a minimum of 1,250 hours in the twelve (12) month period preceding the start of the leave. - (2) A salaried employee is entitled to a parental leave for up to six (6) months in accordance with the provisions of Section 17.7, for a birth or adoption of the employee's child.
-If an eligible employee elects to take Parental Leave, up to four hundred and eighty (480) hours of such leave may be counted against that employee's FMLA entitlement.
+Employees are entitled to use FMLA in accordance with law and University policies.
+The failure to list, define, or specify any particular provision or portion of the FMLA in this Agreement shall in no way constitute a waiver of any of the rights or benefits conferred to the employee or the employee through the FMLA.

+17.7 Parental Leave Options.
+The University of Central Florida provides a supportive environment that enables employees to address the complexity of balancing their work and family commitments.
+The University provides the following leave options when an employee becomes a biological parent, a child is placed for adoption in the employee's home, or the employee becomes the legal guardian of a child.